AlexWaclawik/3D-FPS/README.md

 ### Design

 **Player**
-- The player consists of a capsule for collosion detection, with the head being on top.
+- The player consists of a capsule for collision detection, with the head being on top.
 Attached to the head is a camera and a raycast extending outward.
 The raycast is used for hitscan aiming.
 Lastly, a gun model is attached, and is centered.
-- The player controller is built off a script that emulates Quake-style movement (fast, air control, bunnyhopping, etc).
+- The player controller is a slightly modified version of a script which emulates Quake-style movement (continuous acceleration, air control, bunnyhopping, etc).
-I also added functionality for a bit of weapon sway that corresponds to mouse movements.
+In addition, I also added a weapon sway effect, a health system, and different voice quips depending on the amount of health lost.

 **Enemy**
 - The enemy is a basic capsule entity.
 It spawns along the upper part of the arena and then travels